Table of contents:

 - Develop tailored employee retention programs:

-After you have drawn a conclusion from your employee engagement survey, you’ll be able to lay down the root causes of employee attrition at your organization.
-The most ideal step to cater to the different needs of each employee would be to create highly customized programs aimed at improving their workplace struggles for them.
+After you have drawn a conclusion from your employee engagement survey, you’ll be able to lay down the root causes of low employee retention at your organization.
+The most ideal step to employee retention would be to cater to the different needs of each employee by creating highly customized programs aimed at improving their workplace struggles for them.
 For example, if your survey shows that people of color are resigning at a higher rate, their feedback report might show a lack of inclusion or racism as a red flag.
 Creating a DEI-focused approach to cater to this problem could curb attrition.

 - Allow flexible work arrangements: